Skip to main content

 Application for Small-Scale Repository

 This form serves as an application to create a small-scale repository of human subjects’ data or biospecimens at NC State University.
 The form is to be completed and submitted with a data management and security plan with the researcher’s IRB application.
 This form should only be used if the researcher is applying for a repository at NC State University.
-This form is rarely used.
+This form is rarely used and is in the process of being updated (planned release of updated form is Spring 2026).
 If you have questions about a possible repository, please contact irb-director@ncsu.edu for more information.

 Research Methods and Modes of Data Collection

 In many cases, for different reasons, researchers must submit forms related to their modes of data collection or that provide additional information not captured in the IRB application.
-This includes information such as data management and security plans, details about devices used in research, additional procedures due to COVID-19, or ethical attestation forms for participants or research team members to complete.
+This includes information such as data management and security plans, details about devices used in research, additional procedures, or ethical attestation forms for participants or research team members to complete.

 Medical Devices Used in Research Form

-This form is to be completed when a researcher wants to test the safety and efficacy of a commercially available or homegrown medical device.
-This form must be submitted with the IRB application for each device being tested for safety and efficacy.
+This form is to be completed when a researcher will use a commercially available, modified, or purpose-built medical device or a combination of medical devices to test for safety and/or efficacy.
+This form must be submitted with the IRB application for each medical device used in the study.

 This template is a tracking spreadsheet that can be used to keep track of research team members, their affiliation and agreement statuses, and their training completion information.
-Though it is not required to use, it can aid PIs in tracking the life of a research team and communicating research team-member roles and training to the IRB.
+Though it is not required to use, it can aid principal investigators in tracking the life of a research team and communicating research team-member roles and training to the IRB.
+The spreadsheet should not be uploaded to the IRB application.
+Please note: The spreadsheet lists a number of trainings – most are not required by the IRB office.
+The spreadsheet must be edited by you to reflect the trainings that team members are required to take by the University and any project funder/sponsor/site for the project that you are proposing for IRB review.

 Forms and Templates for Facilitating Additional Reviews and Secondary Processes